Coastal Carolina's spring game is Saturday, April 12 at 1:30 p.m.

 In his first year, Coastal’s offense was among the nation’s best in numerous categories while having one of the best seasons in the 10-year program history.
 Coastal rushed for 2,590 yards – then second-best total in program history, passed for 3,101 yards – then second-best total in program history and posted a then school-record 5,691 yards of total offense, ranking first in the Big South and 18th nationally with an average of 437.77 yards of total offense per game.

-In Patenaude's two seasons, Coastal's offense has become more and more productive.
+In Patenaude’s three seasons, Coastal’s offense has become more and more productive.
 A turning point came midway through 2012 when, playing with then back-up quarterback Ross, Coastal rolled up 596 yards of total offense at Gardner-Webb, scoring touchdowns on eight of 13 possessions.
+Overall, Patenaude’s offense owns almost every CCU single-game and season offensive record, held by both individuals and team, including eight of the schools top seven single-game performances for total offense.

 Patenaude came to Coastal Carolina after spending two seasons as offensive coordinator and quarterbacks coach at Georgetown University.